nensimaniya123/Logistic-Regression/README.md

-# Logistic-Regression
-Build a binary classifier using Logistic Regression.

 # Logistic Regression Classifier - Breast Cancer Dataset
 ## Objective
 Build a binary classifier using Logistic Regression to predict whether a tumor is malignant or benign.